Keyboard shortcuts

 Architecture Overview

-The WASM RPC client operates as a bridge between Rust WASM code and JavaScript's WebSocket API.
-Unlike the Tokio client which manages its own WebSocket connection, the WASM client relies on JavaScript glue code to handle WebSocket events and delegates to Rust for RPC protocol processing.
+The WASM RPC client bridges Rust WASM code with JavaScript’s WebSocket API.
+Unlike the Tokio client which manages its own WebSocket connection, RpcWasmClient relies on JavaScript glue code to handle WebSocket events and delegates to Rust for RPC protocol processing.

 graph TB